lukxsofficial/Clearhaven/README.md

 # Clearhaven
 Clearhaven is a lightweight Vanilla+ modlist for Skyrim AE built around stability, visual clarity, and performance.
 It does not aim to reinvent Skyrim — it refines it.
-With around 200 carefully selected mods, Clearhaven enhances the base game while preserving its original identity.
+With around 300 carefully selected mods and a Size of around 120GB Space, Clearhaven enhances the base game while preserving its original identity.
 The goal is simple: Skyrim as you remember it — cleaner, smoother, and more consistent.

 # Philosophy